Military dictatorship in Brazil: Transition to democracy, Figueiredo

 President João Figueiredo steered the country back to democracy and promoted the transfer of power to civilian rule, facing opposition from hardliners in the military.
-Figueiredo was an Army General and former head of the secret service, National Intelligence Service of Brazil.
+Figueiredo was an army general and former head of the secret service, the National Information Service.

-As president, he continued the gradual "abertura" (democratization) process that was begun in 1974.
-An amnesty law, signed by Figueiredo on 28 August 1979, amnestied those convicted of "political or related" crimes between 1961 and 1978.
+As president, Figueiredo continued the gradual "abertura" process that had begun in 1974.
+The Amnesty Law, signed by Figueiredo on August 28, 1979, amnestied those convicted of "political" or "related" crimes between 1961 and 1978.
 In the early 1980s, the military regime could no longer effectively maintain the two-party system established in 1966.
-The Figueiredo administration dissolved the government-controlled National Renewal Alliance Party (ARENA) and allowed new parties to be formed.
-The President was often incapacitated by illness and took two prolonged leaves for health treatment in 1981 and 1983, but the civilian vice president Antônio Aureliano Chaves de Mendonça did not enjoy major political power.
+The Figueiredo administration dissolved the government-controlled ARENA and allowed new parties to form.
+Figueiredo was often incapacitated by illness and took two prolonged leaves for health treatment in 1981 and 1983, but the civilian Vice President Aureliano Chaves did not enjoy major political power.

-In 1981 the Congress enacted a law on restoration of direct elections of state governors.
-The general election of 1982 brought a narrow victory to ARENA's successor, pro-government Democratic Social Party (43.22% of the vote), while the opposition Brazilian Democratic Movement Party received 42.96% of votes.
-The governorship of three major states, São Paulo, Rio de Janeiro and Minas Gerais, was won by the opposition.
+In 1981 Congress enacted a law restoring direct elections of state governors.
+The general election of 1982 brought a narrow victory to ARENA's successor, pro-government Democratic Social Party, with 43.22% of the vote while the opposition Brazilian Democratic Movement Party received 42.96%.
+The opposition won the governorship of three major states, São Paulo, Rio de Janeiro, and Minas Gerais.

-However, the political developments were overshadowed by increasing economic problems.
-As inflation and unemployment soared, the foreign debt reached massive proportions making Brazil the world's biggest debtor owing about US$90 billion to international lenders.
-The austerity program imposed by the government brought no signs of recovery for the Brazilian economy.
+But political developments were overshadowed by increasing economic problems.
+As inflation and unemployment soared, foreign debt reached massive proportions, making Brazil the world's biggest debtor, owing about US$90 billion to international lenders.
+The government's austerity measures brought no signs of economic recovery.